Why study the IB Diploma?

-St Clare’s has the worldwide reputation as an expert provider of the IB Diploma.
-No other school or college in England has been teaching the IB longer than St Clare’s and there are only 13 other institutions in the world who have taught the IB longer than us.
+We are an IB World School.
+Over the years have developed a strong reputation for teaching IB Diploma.
+We have offered the IB longer than any other school or college in England.
+In fact there are only 13 institutions in the world who have taught the IB longer than us.

 How is the IB assessed?

-Examinations at the end of the second year are complemented by a programme of internal assessment.
+Examinations at the end of the second year are complemented by a programme of internal assessments.
 Each subject, whether higher or standard can contribute up to 7 points to a final points total.
 The Extended Essay and Theory of Knowledge together contribute 3 points so the maximum score possible is 45, while the pass mark is 24 points.
-Follow this link for a full and detailed breakdown of the grading system.
+Examinations at the end of the second year are complemented by a programme of internal assessment.